tigerxy/cba-collector/README.md

 # cba-collector
-This node.js application is usefull to organize a group of people for collecting events.
+This node.js application is useful to organize a group of people for collecting events.
 We use this to organize our pickers to collect the old christmas trees in Forchheim.
 The client is a simple webapplication, runs on every mobile device without installation.
 To get access as a picker, they can scan a printed QR-Code.

 # Installation
 ## Node.js